 The IOP derived PRS was comprised of 146 statistically independent genome-wide-significant SNPs (P value threshold at 5×10-8 and LD-clumping at r2 = 0.1) as reported previously (Supplementary Table 1).12 Briefly, SNPs influencing IOP were discovered by a GWAS of cornea-compensated IOP measured by Ocular Response Analyzer in participants of the UK Biobank study (N = 103,914).12,21 This was meta-analysed with GWAS results from the International Glaucoma Genetics Consortium (IGGC, N = 29,578) using the inverse variance weighted method (METAL software).22 A weighted PRS was then derived for each individual in the ANZRAG study cohort using PLINK (version 1.90 beta),23 taking into account the effect size of each SNP using the UK Biobank GWAS summary statistics.
 None of the study participants in ANZRAG or PROGRESSA were part of the discovery cohort.
 A percentile score was then derived within the ANZRAG and the PROGRESSA cohorts.
 We classified patients into three risk groups; the top 20% of the genetic risk score were classified as the high risk group; the middle 60% as the intermediate risk group; and the bottom 20% as the low risk group.
+Additionally, we calculated the recently published 12-SNP unweighted POAG PRS by Fan et al. for our primary cohort for comparision.24 A detailed comparison between these scores is presented summarised in Supplementary Table 2.
 Genotyping was done in several phases on either Illumina Omni1M, OmniExpress or HumanCoreExome arrays (Illumina, San Diego, CA, USA) as described previously.12

 Statistical analysis

 The Shapiro-Wilk test was used to assess for normality.
 Analysis of variance of continuous variables by PRS groups was done using Kruskal–Wallis test.
 Count and categorical variables were compared using Pearson's chi-squared test.
 For two-group comparisons, the Mann-Whitney U test was used.
 Logistic regression models were fitted for binary outcomes and negative binomial regression was used for count data (number of family members affected).
+Linear regression using the continuous numerical PRS as the explanatory variable was used to compare the aforementioned two scores.
 All analysis was done using R (version 3.5.1, RCore Team, Austria).25 The significance level (alpha) was set at 0.05.

 Results